 Joining the Club

-To try caving with the Craven you will need to join us as a prospective member.
+To try caving with the Craven you will need to join us either as a full member, or via the low cost route of becoming a prospective member first.
+Reduced fees are applicable for applicants under 25 years of age.
 Your membership entitles you to attend club meets, stay in the cottage at Horton in Ribblesdale, receive the Record (the club journal) and puts in place the necessary insurance cover.
 See the How to Join page for more information.